patman77/SDCE_nanodegree/Term1/Project2_Traffic_Sign_Classifier_Project/writeup.md

 sigma=0.1
 learning rate=0.001

-I experimented with
+I experimented with different parameter combinations.
+First, I thought, that increasing the BATCH_SIZE would increase the accuracy, but this was not the case.
+Increasing EPOCHS was sucesful, but only to a certain degree, as the accuracy doesn't increase monotonically.
+From the course I learnt that learning to fast is not a good idea, but at the end I increased the learning_rate a l little bit in comparison to the original value which brought better results.
+One could of course systematically discretize the entire multidimensional parameter space, and try everything out, or find an optimum by gradient descent, but this would mean a high effort.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of 99.7%
-* validation set accuracy of ?
+* validation set accuracy of 93.6% (sometimes went higher to 95%, but 93% was postulated)
-* test set accuracy of ?
+* test set accuracy of 91.3% (comparingly higher when the above validation set accuracy was higher)

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?